Jayshan/fullstackpractice/README.md

 I have created a new branch called "feature-readmeupdate" to try and go through the process of a pull request on GitHub.

 Adding another line via Github editor.

+Added a line for the pullrequest attempt in GitHub.